Honda e: Reception

 Reviewing the e Prototype for Car, Jake Groves wrote that it demonstrated "how electric cars should drive" with a caveat that the test drive took place on a test track in Germany.
 The "low-ish available range and expected-to-be-lofty price tag" were expected to put the car at a disadvantage compared to entry-level EV rivals such as the Tesla Model 3, Nissan Leaf, Hyundai Kona Electric, and Kia e-Niro.
 James Attwood, reviewing for Autocar, wrote the e Prototype has "nimble handling that fits its credentials as a versatile urban runaround — while offering the sort of fun driving response that should keep anyone already won over by the car's style happy."

 Awards

 The Honda e won "Red Dot: Best of the Best 2020" in the automobile category.
 It was named the overall "German Car of the Year" for 2021, becoming the first Japanese car to win the award.
 At the 2021 World Car Awards, it won the "World Urban Car of the Year" award.

 Sales

-Honda expects to sell around 1,000 units annually in the Japanese market, and around 10,000 units annually in the European market.
-The car will not be sold in the US market.
+Honda expected to sell around 1,000 units annually in the Japanese market, and around 10,000 units annually in the European market.
+The car was not sold in the US market.